 A word of warning about this pie: It’s absolutely beautiful to look at whole, but once you start slicing, it’s a big ole cheesey, tomatoey mess.
 My recipe is adapted from Paula Deen’s recipe, and her slices are picture perfect (um duh, I guess?).
 You can try to eliminate some of the moisture in the tomatoes (and ultimately the pie) by putting the sliced tomatoes in a colander and salting them slightly to allow the liquid draw out (for about an hour or so), then patting dry with a paper towel.

-For a meat free meal, serve the tomato pie with a nice tossed salad with Italian vinaigrette dressing and slices of crusty Italian bread dipped in olive oil.
+For a meat free meal, serve the tomato pie with a light green salad tossed with Italian vinaigrette dressing and a nice glass of pino greesh.